 - Do not push or lean on any part of the cast or splint because it may break.

 - Do not put any sharp or pointed objects inside the cast.

-Your primary healthcare provider will tell you when you can start to use crutches.
+Your PHP will tell you when you can start to use crutches.
 Crutches support your knee when you walk to help prevent a fall.
 Follow instructions about how much weight to put on your injured leg.
 Use crutches as directed.

-Raise your knee above the level of your heart as often as you can.
+Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Lie down and rest your leg on pillows.
+Prop your knee on pillows or blankets to keep it elevated comfortably.